joubin-ca/CTEs-vs-Temp-Tables-vs-Table-Variables/README.md

 AS yourInlineTable
 ```
 ### Scope
-One-time ussage within a query
+One-time usage within a query

 ## "Staging" tables
 Even though a staging table is a permanent structure in SQL, we can view it as a staging area for data preparation for operations such as: